 - Mailing of injurious articles

-Mailing hemp, however, may be a different story under the Farm Bills which federally legalized hemp products containing a THC content of less than 0.3% (this includes most, if not all, CBD products).
+Mailing hemp, however, may be a different story under the Farm Bills.
+Federally legalized hemp products containing a THC content of less than 0.3% includes most CBD products.
 However, hemp products can only be mailed by a licensed industrial hemp producer.

-Although half the United States has legalized weed, shipping marijuana through the postal system or via courier remains illegal.
+Although half the United States has legalized marijuana, shipping marijuana through the postal system or via courier remains illegal.
 The increase in the number of states legalizing weed has caused the Drug Enforcement Agency (DEA) to keep a close eye on packages being shipped now more than ever before.
-If you have been charged with a state or federal drug crime in Pittsburgh, our criminal defense lawyers can help, so contact us today to learn more.